robbtraister/fusion/documentation/API.md

 To render with global content, use a POST request with the global content supplied as the body of the request.

--   `/render?uri=:uri`

-Use the resolver (described below) to fetch the associated page/template and global content.
-Then pass this data to the rendering endpoint (described above) to generate fully-hydrated HTML.

 ## Resolver

 -   `/resolve/*`
--   `/resolve?uri=:uri`

-Resolve the provided URI (either the trailing segment of the URI, or the `uri` parameter) into a piece of global content and an associated page/template.
+Resolve the trailing URI segment into a piece of global content and an associated page/template.

+-   `/serve/*`

+Resolve the trailing URI segment into a piece of global content and an associated page/template, then render the content into the template and return the resultant HTML.

 ## Scripts